n05tr0m0/n05tr0m0/README.md

 I'm a ![Python Icon](https://img.icons8.com/ios/24/000000/python.png) `Python developer` 💻

-🌆 Live in `Moscow`.
+🌆 I'm live in `Moscow`.

-More than a 2 years of Python programming experience for web-application, <br />
+More than 2 years of Python programming experience in web application development using Python.<br>
-also about 11 years of administering software products and servers based on Windows and Linux.
+About 11 years of experience in administration of IT solutions.<br>
+Dealing with software solutions and servers with Windows and Linux operating systems.<br>

 ⚙️ Technological stack: `Python`, `Flask`, `Django`, `PostgreSQL`, `REST API`, `JavaScript`, `Git`, `GitHub`, `GitLab`, `Docker`, `Marshmallow`, `Celery`, `Dramatiq` etc.